seqan/seqan3/doc/tutorial/sequence_file/index.md

 ## Files as views

-Again we want to point out a convenient advantage of modelling files as ranges.
+Again we want to point out the convenient advantage of modelling files as ranges.
+The seqan3::sequence_file_input models std::ranges::input_range and in the "reading a file" section you already saw a few examples of how to pipe a view onto such a range.
+The output files model std::ranges::output_range and with that we can use ranges algorithm like std::ranges::move to "move" records from input to output files.

 \cond DEV
 \todo There is no standard way for piping output ranges (e.g. `fin | fout;`), yet.
 Reevaluate this section later.

-In the "reading a file" section you already saw a few examples of how to pipe a view onto a seqan3::sequence_file_input object.
 In the same way you can pipe the output file:
 \endcond

 \snippet doc/tutorial/sequence_file/sequence_file_piping_in_out.cpp main